Programs for Troubled Teens From Maine

 Growing up is hard.
 For many Maine families, their daughter’s transition into a teenager can best be described as “walking on eggshells”.
 In the blink of an eye, a girl can shift from being a happy child into someone that may be impossible to recognize.
 These early years are significant in defining a girls’ adult personality, so it’s important for parents to step in to ensure a healthy future as waiting for her to grow out of this “phase” doesn’t always work.
 Programs for troubled teens can help families support their daughter through this difficult period.

-Programs for troubled teens, such as Asheville Academy for Girls, can provide Maine parents and children with the assistance necessary to help a troubled girl find her way back to success.
+Programs for troubled teens, such as Asheville Academy, can provide Maine parents and children with the assistance necessary to help a troubled girl find her way back to success.
 We don’t necessarily like the word troubled as we have had years of experience watching girls overcome the troubles they’ve faced.
 As a therapeutic boarding school for girls ages 10-14, Asheville Academy helps young girls through the most difficult years of their lives.

 We Can Help Your Daughter Heal